Kensington Runestone

 The Kensington Runestone is a slab of greywacke stone covered in runes that was discovered in Western Minnesota, United States, in 1898.
 Olof Ohman, a Swedish immigrant, reported that he unearthed it from a field in the largely rural township of Solem in Douglas County.
 It was later named after the nearest settlement, Kensington.

 The inscription purports to be a record left behind by Scandinavian explorers in the 14th century (internally dated to 1362).
 There has been a drawn-out debate regarding the stone's authenticity, but since the first scientific examination in 1910, the scholarly consensus has classified it as a 19th-century hoax, with some critics directly charging Ohman with fabrication.
-Nevertheless, there remains a community convinced of the stone's authenticity.
-The city of Kensington, Minnesota's website claims that the stone is genuine, that there were blue-eyed Blonde Mandan, and that Nicholas of Lynn, who was not an explorer, was the navigator of the Norse expedition.
+Nevertheless, there remains a community fueled by "natural scientists with no knowledge of linguistics" convinced of the stone's authenticity.

 Provenance

 A Swedish immigrant, Olof Ohman, said that he found the stone late in 1898 while clearing his recently acquired land of trees and stumps before plowing.
 The stone was said to be near the crest of a small knoll rising above the wetlands, lying face down and tangled in the root system of a stunted poplar tree estimated to be from less than 10 to about 40 years old.
 The artifact is about 30 × 16 × 6 inches (76 × 41 × 15 cm) in size and weighs 202 lb.
 Ohman's 10-year-old son Edward noticed some markings, and the farmer later said that he thought they had found an "Indian almanac".

 During this period, the journey of Leif Ericson to Vinland (North America) was being widely discussed and there was renewed interest in the Vikings throughout Scandinavia, stirred by the National Romanticism movement.
 Five years earlier, Norway had participated in the World's Columbian Exposition by sending the Viking, a replica of the Gokstad ship, to Chicago.
 There was also friction between Sweden and Norway (which ultimately led to Norway's independence from Sweden in 1905).
 Some Norwegians claimed that the stone was a Swedish hoax, and there were similar Swedish accusations because the stone references a joint expedition of Norwegians and Swedes.
 It is thought to be more than coincidental that the stone was found among Scandinavian newcomers in Minnesota, still struggling for acceptance and quite proud of their Nordic heritage.

 A copy of the inscription made its way to the University of Minnesota.
 Olaus J. Breda (1853–1916), professor of Scandinavian Languages and Literature in the Scandinavian Department, declared the stone to be a forgery and published a discrediting article which appeared in Symra in 1910.
 Breda also forwarded copies of the inscription to fellow linguists and historians in Scandinavia, such as Oluf Rygh, Sophus Bugge, Gustav Storm, Magnus Olsen and Adolf Noreen.
 They "unanimously pronounced the Kensington inscription a fraud and forgery of recent date".